-We are a small team of researchers based at Coventry University, UK, who have been researching the cut-flower industry for over a decade.
+We are a small team of researchers based at the Coventry University and the University of Surrey, UK, who have been researching the cut-flower industry for over two decades.
 A key focus of our work is to ask the fundamental question:

 What does a sustainable flower look like?

 In order to tackle this question, we have visited farms, packhouses and retail outlets in locations as diverse as Naivasha, Aalsmeer, Lancashire and Cape Town, interviewed florists up and down the United Kingdom and attended international flower events, such as the Royal Flora Holland Trade Fair.
 We have staged three workshops, which has enabled us to build an active Stakeholder Group drawn from across different parts of the cut-flower industry.
 This project is very timely for those working with flowers, for consumers and wider society, as it is tackles questions about what sustainability means in practice and therefore how the cut-flower industry can continue to flourish in the context of acute environmental, social and political challenges.

 About the Research

 Promoting Sustainability in the Cut-flower Industry

 Weddings, funerals, Valentine’s Day – we buy flowers to show that we care on all sorts of occasions.
 But where do these flowers come from in the first place?
 Who has produced them, what are their working conditions like, and what are the impacts on the environment?
 And what information is available to consumers to make informed choices about the flowers they buy?